The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Waurn Ponds, VIC, AU

-Bipasha Kashyap practices in Waurn Ponds, Australia.
+Bipasha Kashyap practices practicing medicine in Waurn Ponds, Australia.
 Kashyap is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Their top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Dysarthria, and Spasmodic Dysphonia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Dysarthria, and Spasmodic Dysphonia.

 Distinguished in Acute Cerebellar Ataxia